Fides Cuyugan-Asensio: Honors and awards

-Asensio is among the people listed in the 1999 book Outstanding Woman of the Philippines by Victoria Paz, She was also awarded the PAMA-AS Gintong Award for the Musical Arts by the NCCA in 2005 and the Gawad CCP Para sa Sining Award in 2015.
+Asensio is among the people listed in the 1999 book Outstanding Woman of the Philippines by Victoria Paz, She was also awarded the Pama-As Gintong Bai Award for the Musical Arts by the NCCA in 2005 and the Gawad CCP Para sa Sining Award in 2015.

 She was also recognized as a National Artist for Music in 2022.

 Librettos

 Fides is also known for writing opera librettos for several Filipino composers.
 Some of the librettos she wrote are listed here: